 IIPA believes that one of the most immediate, economic problems in this region is the failure of many of the Caribbean region countries to adequately and effectively enforce their current copyright laws.
-It is important to keep in mind that domestic copyright law reform, while critical to meeting the CBERA (as amended) IPR standards, is not sufficient in and of itself.
+It is important to keep in mind that domestic copyright law reform, while critical to meeting the IPR standards of the CBERA (as amended), is not sufficient in and of itself.

-IIPA appreciates this opportunity to provide the ITC with the copyright-based industries' view on the economic impact of the CBERA.
 We look forward to working with the Administration and Congress to increase the effectiveness of this important trade policy tool to tackle copyright piracy and improve copyright reform efforts in this region.